 As opposed to the operating lease, a lessee in a capital lease will record the asset and the corresponding lease liability in its balance sheet.
-The asset will be classified as plant, property and equipment whilst the lease liability as a form of debt.
+The asset will be classified as plant, property and equipment while the lease liability is classified as a form of debt.

 The capital lessee will also depreciate the asset over time.
 If the lessee and lessor have agreed on a guaranteed residual value, then the lessee will depreciate the asset over time to this residual value.

 Any non-cash financing for this lease is disclosed in the footnotes of the company’s financial statements.

 Because of the nature of each lease classification, there can be an impact on profit and debt capacity.
 Since operating leases are off-balance sheet, the company’s capital structure does not change due to the operating lease.
 In contrast, a capital lease may make a company more debt-heavy, thereby impacting its debt capacity.